- Bar and Column Charts

-- To remove the current chart from your copy of the spreadsheet, float your cursor to the top-right corner of the chart to make the 3-dot kebab menu appear, and select Delete, as shown in Figure 7.15.
+- To remove the current chart from your copy of the spreadsheet, float your cursor to the top-right corner of the chart to make the three-dot kebab menu appear, and select Delete, as shown in Figure 6.15.

-Unfortunately Google Sheets functionality is very limited when it comes to displaying error bars, or uncertainty.
-You can only assign either constant numbers or percent values as error bar values to individual series (not data points).
-To do so, in Chart editor, select Customize tab, scroll down to Series and select a series from the dropdown.
-Check Error bars, and customize its value as either percent or a constant value, as shown in Figure @ref(fig:images/07-chart/chart-error-bar.png).
-This setting will then be applied to all data points from that series.
+Unfortunately Google Sheets functionality is very limited when it comes to displaying error bars or uncertainty.
+You can only assign either constant numbers or percent values as error bar values to an individual series, not to specific data points.
+If you wish to display error bars in Google Sheets, in Chart editor, select Customize tab, scroll down to Series, and select a series from the dropdown menu.
+Check Error bars, and customize its value as either percent or a constant value, as shown in Figure 6.21.
+This setting will be applied to all data points in that series.

 Split Bar and Column Charts

 A split column (or bar) chart is best to compare categories in separate clusters.
 For example, imagine you wish to emphasize calorie counts for selected foods offered at two different restaurants, Starbucks and McDonalds.
 Format the restaurant data in vertical columns in your Google Sheet, as shown in Figure 6.22.
 Since food items are unique to each restaurant, only enter calorie data in the appropriate column, and leave other cells blank.
 Now you can easily create a split bar (or column) chart that displays the restaurant data in different clusters, as shown in Figure 6.23.
 Unlike the grouped column chart previously shown in Figure 6.13, here the bars are separated from each other, because we do not wish to draw comparisons between food items that are unique to each restaurant.
 Also, our chart displays horizontal bars (not columns) because our some data labels are long.